Anima-Lab/DiffStateGrad/README.md

 ## Abstract

-In this work, we propose DiffStateGrad, a novel approach that enhances diffusion-based inverse problem solvers by projecting measurement guidance gradients onto a data-driven low-rank subspace.
+In this work, we propose DiffStateGrad, a novel approach that enhances diffusion-based inverse problem solvers by projecting measurement guidance gradients onto a data-driven low-rank subspace defined by intermediate diffusion states.
 Our algorithm addresses the challenge of maintaining manifold consistency by performing singular value decomposition on intermediate diffusion states to define a projection matrix that captures local data statistics.
 This projection ensures that measurement guidance remains aligned with the learned data manifold while filtering out artifact-inducing components, leading to improved robustness and performance across various inverse problems.
 In this repository, we demonstrate the effectiveness of DiffStateGrad by applying it to ReSample's framework.

 ## Overview